fishinwind/workshop/rst/Block_1/class-11.rst

         # skip the header
         if i == 0: continue
         fields = line.rstrip().split("\t")
-        # ... do stuf with fields
+        # ... do stuff with fields

 modulo